The Hobbit & Lord of the Rings Trilogies, Ranked

-This Hobbit Day, take a break from the perils of 2020 and journey back to Middle-earth for our definitive ranking of the Lord of the Rings and Hobbit films.
+This Hobbit Day, take a break from the perils of 2020 and journey back to Middle-earth for our definitive list of the Lord of the Rings and Hobbit films, ranked from worst to best.

 September 22nd is the birthday of everybody’s favorite curmudgeon-y, smoke ring-blowing Hobbit, Bilbo Baggins.
 The jury’s out on exactly how old Bilbo would be in the year 2020 (soon to be remembered, hopefully, as the year that never was) but for this year’s Hobbit Day, we take a deep dive into Peter Jackson’s Hobbit and Lord of the Rings film trilogies, ranked from worst to best and complete with stats on each film’s MVP, favorite moments, and essential commentary on which Middle-earth dwarf is the hottest of them all.